Don’t you hate it when you can feel a sore throat coming on and you just know you’re going to feel like crap in a day or two??

 Who Created the Starbucks Medicine Ball?

-No one really knows for sure, but it must have been some creative barista who decided to blend the ingredients into a soothing cold remedy for an under the weather sniffling customer.
+No one really knows for sure, but this popular drink must have been some creative Starbucks baristas who decided to blend the ingredients into a soothing cold remedy for an under the weather sniffling customer.

 What Kind of Tea goes into a Medicine Ball?

-Two different kinds of tea give the Honey Citrus Mint Tea it’s soothing properties:
+Two different kinds of Teavana tea bags give this Honey Citrus Mint Tea it’s soothing properties:

 How to Make Medicine Ball Tea At Home